MatiasVereecke/course-linux-essentials/docs/c-the-filesystem/01-the-filesystem/README.md

 *What does the tool `ln` allow you to do?
 Use it to create such a link in your home directory called `secrets` to the file `/etc/passwd`.
 Now use the `cat` tool to open the file `secrets`.
 What do you see?
 What happened?*

-ln is used to make a link between files.
-When using the cat tool, it shows the content of /etc/passwd.
+- The ln command makes a link between files.
+- The cat tool is used to show the content of /etc/passwd.
 The files are pointing to the same file

 ### ✅ SD Card

 *Plugin an SD Card or a USB stick into you computer.
 Where can we find the actual block device?
 Where is the filesystem mounted?
 What is the difference between these two?*

-The block device can be found in the dev directory.
-The filesystem is mounted in the media directory.
-As a block device the data is stored in data blocks, while in the filesystem the data is organized as files with a hierarchy.
+- The block device can be found in the dev directory.
+- The filesystem is mounted in the media directory.
+- As a block device the data is stored in data blocks, while in the filesystem the data is organized as files with a hierarchy.